-- IP: IP of the host (public IP in case of WAN communication). - Port: Port where the Participant is listening. - Transport Protocol: UDP or TCP.
+- IP: IP of the host (public IP in case of WAN communication). - Port: Port where the Participant is listening. - External Port: Public port accessible for external entities (only for TCP). - Transport Protocol: UDP or TCP.
 If it is not set, it would be chosen by default depending on the Participant Kind. - IP version: v4 or v6.
 If it is not set, it would be chosen depending on the IP string format. - Domain Name: Domain unique name to ask DNS server for the related IP.
 This field is ignored if ip is specified.